 Western Sword Fern Care

-Western sword ferns are generally low-maintenance, easy-to-care-for plants as long as they are grown in the correct conditions.
+Western sword ferns are generally low-maintenance, easy-care plants as long as they are grown in the correct conditions.
 They grow happily outdoors in USDA zones 5 to 9 where they are accustomed to warm summers and cold winters, and they do best in consistently moist, humid conditions.
 As with all ferns, western sword ferns do not bloom and spread via spores rather than seeds.
 These spores can be seen on the underside of the fronds and appear as small brown spots that are symmetrically clustered together.

 This common fern grows best in partial to full shade.
 While small amounts of direct sun throughout the day are fine, avoid prolonged periods of full sun which can burn the delicate fronds.
 If you are growing a western sword fern indoors, choose a location that receives bright to medium indirect light.